Low Back Pain (cont.)

 Can low back pain be prevented?

 Avoiding injury to the low back is a method of preventing low back pain.
 Additionally, conditioning exercise programs designed to strengthen the lumbar area and adjacent tissues can help to minimize risk of injury to the low back.
+Specific programs to relieve and prevent back pain can be designed with the help of physical therapists and other treating health-care professionals.

 Koopman, William, et al., eds.
 Clinical Primer of Rheumatology.
 Philadelphia: Lippincott Williams & Wilkins, 2003.